The discovery of three pulsars in the globular cluster M15 with the FAST: Observations and data reduction

-In a previous study, Verbunt et al. explained the possibility of presence of slow pulsars in core-collapsed GC \citep{verbunt-2014-slowpulsar}.
-As an example, a slow pulsar with a $\rm \sim$2.4 s period was found in the core-collapsed GC NGC 6624 \citep{2.4-pulsar}.
-Being a core-collapsed GC, too, M15 may also contain long-period pulsars.
-It is worthy noting that M15A is an isolated pulsar with a period longer than 100 ms \citep[110.6 ms][]{m15a}, indicating that applying Fast Fold Algorithm (FFA) on M15 data is possibly and potentially suitable to find new long period pulsars.
+In a previous study, \citet{verbunt-2014-slowpulsar} discussed possible causes for the observed presence of slow pulsars in core-collapsed GCs, postulating that the large rate of stellar encounters per binary in such clusters causes the disruption of low-mass X-ray binaries, leading to the formation of partially recycled pulsars.
+An early example was the discovery of M15A, and a recent, more extreme example is a slow pulsar with a $\rm \sim$2.4 s period found in the core-collapsed GC NGC~6624 \citep{2.4-pulsar}.
+Such pulsars could be young neutron stars that have been produced by a different type of core-collapse mechanism\citep{ye-2024,kremer-2023}.
+Being a core-collapsed GC, too, M15 may also contain pulsars that are significantly slower than M15A.
+The Fast Folding Algorithm (FFA) is potentially a suitable technique to find new long period pulsars in M15.
 The FFA code Riptide-FFA\footnote{\url{https://riptide-ffa.readthedocs.io/en/latest/}} was used in the data processing.
-In terms of FFA search settings, we followed the examples provided on the Riptide-FFA website\footnote{Riptide-FFA\url{https://riptide-ffa.readthedocs.io/en/latest/pipeline.html\#number-of-parallel-processes}}.
-The period ranges used for our search are three segemts, being the short period search range of 0.2 s to 1 s, the medium range search of 1 s to 5 s, and the long one from 5 s to 180 s.
+In terms of FFA search settings, we followed the examples provided on the Riptide-FFA website\footnote{Riptide-FFA: \url{https://riptide-ffa.readthedocs.io/en/latest/pipeline.html\#number-of-parallel-processes}}.
+The period ranges used for our search were divided into three stages, the first being for shorter periods of 0.1 to 1\,s, the second for intermediate periods of 1 to 5\,s, and the third for longer periods from 5 to 180\,s.
+The search results from both PRESTO and Riptide-FFA are all presented in Table \ref{Table.1}.